What is a Knowledge Graph? | Yext Hitchhikers Platform

 Your business also needs a knowledge graph.
 You should be able to answer questions like these, internally and externally: What products or services do you offer?
 Where can I get those products or services?
 What jobs are available?
 At which locations are those jobs available?
 Who is on your leadership team?
 What departments are they in?

-Yext’s Knowledge Graph is a brain-like database that stores all of your brand’s information as real-world entities and their interrelations.
+Yext’s knowledge graph is Yext Content, a brain-like database that stores all of your brand’s information as real-world entities and their interrelations.

 What is an Entity?